w159/image-customise/docs/install.md

 ---
-title: Install Defaults
-summary:
-authors:
-    - Aaron Parker
+layout: doc
 ---
+# Installing Defaults

 ## Download the Latest Release

 To use the solution in an operating system deployment pipeline, download the zip file (`defaults.zip`) attached to the [latest release](https://github.com/aaronparker/defaults/releases/latest) and import the extracted files into your OS deployment solution (e.g., the Microsoft Deployment Toolkit, Microsoft Intune, Microsoft Configuration Manager, etc.).